W427697/Discord-/code/frameworks/nextjs/README.md

 // .storybook/preview.js

 export const parameters = {
+  nextjs: {
-  nextAppDirectory: true,
+    appDirectory: true,
-  nextNavigation: {
+    navigation: {
       push() {
         // The default implementation that logs the action into the action tab is lost },
+    },
   },
 };